 The Institute argued the tribunal failed to give any weight to the fact that the claimant, a well-educated and articulate woman, had not herself been able to identify any appropriate adjustment beyond those taken by the Institute.
 The Institute accepted that there was no legal duty on her to do: Cosgrove v Caesar & Howie (bailii.org), EAT, 2001 and Reasonable adjustment rules: employment>Onus to comply is on the employer.

 The EAT rejected this argument.
 The tribunal had specifically addressed the issue that the “stand-alone” computer suggestion was not raised by the claimant at the relevant time.
-(The tribunal had pointed out firstly that the onus is not on the claimant to make suggested adjustments at the relevant time; rather on the respondent to carry out a proper assessment.
-Secondly, the tribunal thought that had the Institute listened carefully to what the claimant was requesting and conducted a proper assessment, such a scheme or something similar might reasonably be expected to have emerged.)
+(Also see above the tribunal’s finding that had the Institute listened carefully to what the claimant was requesting and conducted a proper assessment, such a scheme or something similar might reasonably be expected to have emerged.)

 The EAT also says later, at para 52, that it agrees with the conclusion in Cosgrove.